ANZCOR Guidelines

 • inadequate or delayed carbohydrate intake after their usual insulin or oral medication dose;

-• exercise without adequate carbohydrate intake; possibly delayed for up to 12 hours or more after exercise.
+• exercise without adequate carbohydrate intake;

-• in the setting of other illness; or
+• the setting of other illness; or

 • excessive alcohol intake.